farzanehghanbari90/Multiplayer-Connect4-Game/README.md

 Project Title: Multiplayer Connect 4 Game
-Author: Your Name
-License: MIT

 Description:
 ------------
 This project is a distributed multiplayer Connect 4 game built using Node.js, Express, and Socket.io.
 It allows two players to play Connect 4 in real time from separate client devices, while additional clients join as spectators.
 The server serves all static files (HTML, CSS, JS, images) from the "public" folder and manages real-time communication between clients via Socket.io.

 Requirements:
 -------------